tuobangli/author_ber6/README.md

-book a meeting with the dean, vc, ea, hc and ya
+book a meeting with the dean, vc,